 Ginny studied Natural Sciences at the University of Cambridge, covering everything from Chemistry to Evolution but specialising in Psychology and Neuroscience.
 Since graduating, she has had the opportunity to spread her love of science as a science communicator.
-As part of the Naked Scientists she regularly appears on BBC Radio 5 live as well as local and international radio stations.
-She presents the weekly science show 'Elemental Ideas' on Cambridge TV, and loves to perform her range of science shows in front of live audiences at schools and festivals, including Cambridge and Cheltenham Science Festivals.
+She has devised a range of shows & workshops about the brain she takes to schools and festivals around the country and internationally.
+She loves to present science on screen and on the radio, having worked with the Naked Scientists, Cambridge TV, and the Cosmic Shambles network.
 She also writes science articles for a general audience and is a regular author for DK's science books.